nishant141077/onlinejudge/README.md

 local judge for programming

-This is an online judge, a PC application which lets you login to a server (create an account) and have a competitive programming experience through difeerent varities of problems with a range of difficulty levels.
+This is an online judge, a PC application which lets you login to a server (create an account) and have a competitive programming experience through different varities of problems with a range of difficulty levels.

 It lets you tag different problems with tags you find suitable apart from already available tags which give a basic hint regarding the approach to solve the problem.